mireshghallah/CelebA/README.md

 # Step 3

 now, run the test_celeba-with-id.ipynb notebook to see how you can also get the ids.
+In case of question, email me at fmireshg@eng.ucsd.edu.